HammerofOlympia/HammerofOlympia/README.md

-- 👋 Hi, I’m @Daniel Wolfe
+- 👋 Hi, I’m @Daniel Wolfe im a self teaching front end developer
-- 👀 I’m interested in ...learning javascript and react
+- 👀 I’m interested in ...learning javascript, react and some CSS frameworks.
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning ...Javascript,CSS and HTML.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...